breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ## Why Use ORM?

-ORM's have gained popularity because dealing with SQL language directly requires a lot of effort in many cases.
+ORMs have gained popularity because dealing with SQL language directly requires a lot of effort in many cases.
 The goal of any ORM is to simplify the maintenance of your data.
 This is done by creating ***objects*** to deal with database interactions.

 With ORM you won't have to type SQL again (95% of the time) and you will be able to work with objects.